-The complainant must raise the complaint within 3 months of the incident.
-If the complaint is about a series of related incidents, they must raise the complaint within 3 months of the last incident.
+The complainant must raise the complaint within 3 months (minus a day) of the incident.
+If the complaint is about a series of related incidents, they must raise the complaint within 3 months (minus a day)of the last incident.
 We will consider exceptions to this time frame in circumstances where there were valid reasons for not making a complaint at that time and the complaint can still be investigated in a fair manner for all involved.
 When complaints are made out of term time, we will consider them to have been received on the first school day after the holiday period.